German Workers' Party: Adolf Hitler's membership

 In less than a week, Hitler received a postcard stating he had officially been accepted as a member and he should come to a committee meeting to discuss it.
 Hitler attended the committee meeting held at the run-down Altes Rosenbad beer-house.
 Normally, enlisted army personnel were not allowed to join political parties.
 In this case, Hitler had Captain Karl Mayr's permission to join the DAP.
-Further, Hitler was allowed to stay in the army and receive his weekly pay of 20 gold marks a week.
+Further, Hitler was allowed to stay in the army and receive his weekly pay of 20 gold marks.
+Unlike many other members of the organisation, this continued employment provided him with enough money to dedicate himself more fully to the DAP.
 At the time when Hitler joined the party, there were no membership numbers or cards.
-It was in January 1920 when a numeration was issued for the first time and listed in alphabetical order Hitler received the number 555.
+It was in January 1920 when a numeration was issued for the first time and listed in alphabetical order that Hitler received the number 555.
 In reality, he had been the 55th member, but the counting started at the number 501 in order to make the party appear larger.
 In his work Mein Kampf, Hitler later claimed to be the seventh party member, but he was in fact the seventh executive member of the party's central committee.

+During 1919, the DAP set out an explicit program of being nationalistic, anti-Semitic, and anti-Marxist.
+Unlike other similar nationalist parties at the time, the DAP aimed its rhetoric towards working class Germans, hoping to cross class boundaries and recruit them.
+However, Hitler explicitly rejected the Marxist idea of dictatorship of the proletariat, and instead attempted to appeal to the working class to create a Volksgemeinschaft, where German identity took precedence over class, religion, or other ideas.

 After giving his first speech for the DAP on 16 October at the Hofbräukeller, Hitler quickly became the party's most active orator.
 Hitler's considerable oratory and propaganda skills were appreciated by the party leadership as crowds began to flock to hear his speeches during 1919–1920.
+Such was the popularity of Hitler's speaking skills, the party began charging an entry fee for visitors to hear his speeches.
 With the support of Drexler, Hitler became chief of propaganda for the party in early 1920.
 Hitler preferred that role as he saw himself as the drummer for a national cause.
 He saw propaganda as the way to bring nationalism to the public.